amireh/happypack/README.md

 ![A diagram showing the flow between HappyPack's components](doc/HappyPack_Workflow.png)

 HappyPack sits between webpack and your primary source files (like JS sources) where the bulk of loader transformations happen.
-Every time webpack resolves a module, HappyPack will take it and all its dependencies, find out if they need to be compiled[1], and if they do, it distributes those files to multiple worker "threads".
+Every time webpack resolves a module, HappyPack will take it and all its dependencies and distributes those files to multiple worker "threads".

 Those threads are actually simple node processes that invoke your transformer.
 When the compiled version is retrieved, HappyPack serves it to its loader and eventually your chunk.

-[1] When HappyPack successfully compiles a source file, it keeps track of its mtime so that it can re-use it on successive builds if the contents have not changed.
-This is a fast and somewhat reliable approach, and definitely much faster than re-applying the transformers on every build.

 ## Using multiple instances